 - Were you worshipping the Lord and singing with all your might?
 Do that again.

 - Were you hungry after God’s Word and reading it with an eager heart?
 Do that again.

 - God wants you to fall in love with Him all over again.

 Illus – There is a beautiful trend of renewing marriage vows.
 It’s a way of saying, “I love you and I would do it all over again.”
 In a similar way, there is something beautiful about falling in love with the Lord all over again.
 Return to your first love.

 1 “To the angel of the church in Ephesus write:

 The One who holds the seven stars in His right hand, the One who walks [a]among the seven golden lampstands, says this:

-2 ‘I know your deeds and your toil and [b]perseverance, and that you cannot tolerate evil men, and you put to the test those who call themselves apostles, and they are not, and you found them to be false; 3 and you have [c]perseverance and have endured for My name’s sake, and have not grown weary.
+2 ‘I know your deeds and your labor and [b]perseverance, and that you cannot tolerate evil people, and you have put those who call themselves apostles to the test, and they are not, and you found them to be false; 3 and you have [c]perseverance and have endured on account of My name, and have not become weary.
 4 But I have this against you, that you have left your first love.
-5 Therefore remember from where you have fallen, and repent and do the [d]deeds you did at first; or else I am coming to you and will remove your lampstand out of its place—unless you repent.
-6 Yet this you do have, that you hate the deeds of the Nicolaitans, which I also hate.
-7 He who has an ear, let him hear what the Spirit says to the churches.
-To him who overcomes, I will grant to eat of the tree of life which is in the Paradise of God.’
+5 Therefore, remember from where you have fallen, and repent, and do the [d]deeds you did at first; or else I am coming to you and I will remove your lampstand from its place—unless you repent.
+6 But you have this, that you hate the deeds of the Nicolaitans, which I also hate.
+7 The one who has an ear, let him hear what the Spirit says to the churches.
+To the one who overcomes, I will grant to eat from the tree of life, which is in the Paradise of God.’